 How to record and transcribe your Zoom call

 If your business subscribes to a more advanced Zoom plan with cloud recording, you can record your meeting’s audio to the cloud.
-Zoom’s artificial intelligence will help transcribe your meeting — complete with timestamps — and save the transcript as a .vtt text file.
-The meeting notes can be edited, if needed, for accuracy.
+Zoom can then help transcribe your meeting — complete with timestamps — and save the transcript as a .vtt text file.
+The meeting notes can also be edited, if needed.

 When you review your meeting video, there’s even an option to display the transcription directly within the video, making it look like closed captioning.